shlomi-sharbet/devops-mastery-playground/README.md

 create ecr and call it students_eks

 ### EKS auto deploy
-in gitlab go to eks branch -> springboot-> values.yaml put the ecr adress<br>
+in gitlab go to eks branch -> springboot-> values.yaml put the ecr adress

 ci-settings.xml
 ```